New, fast-casual breakfast spot Freshly Laid hatches in north Scottsdale

 SCOTTSDALE, AZ (3TV/CBS 5) -- Breakfast enthusiasts have a new restaurant to add to their repertoire.
-A new, fast-casual concept called Freshly Laid has opened its first location in Scottsdale just off the Loop 101 and Frank Lloyd Wright Boulevard, with a second location planned for the Arcadia district of Phoenix later this year.
+A new, fast-casual concept called Freshly Laid has opened its first location in Scottsdale, with a second location planned for the Arcadia district of Phoenix later this year.

 The concept consists of a vibrant, fun, and quick-serve breakfast joint set on providing people fresh, delicious, and even healthy breakfast options on their way to work or for a drop-in throughout the day.
 Freshly Laid has some truly unique breakfast meal concepts, remarkable standout sides paired with house-made sauces you won’t find anywhere else, and even coffee and botanical teas to accompany breakfast sandwiches, burritos, or bowls.